nasa/Common-Metadata-Repository/graph-db/README.md

 ```

 ### Test
-To run the test suite one time run
+To run the test suite one time run (Note: to run all tests you must have the gremlin-sever docker container running)
 ```
 npm run test
 ```